cameronstinson4/minecraft-scripts/README.md

 ### Server Sizes

 The following are AWS sized servers I recommend using for the server.
-They are included as a paramter in the CFT which default to the smallest.
-Factorio runs the entire game on one thread, so none of the crazy multi core CPUs will help the game run any faster.
+They are included as a paramter in the CFT which default to the smallest. minecraft runs the entire game on one thread, so none of the crazy multi core CPUs will help the game run any faster.

 * t3.micro (REAL SLOW)
 * c5.large (BIIIIG)